Locko2901/YouTubeMusicTools/README.md

 - **Encoder caching**: Caches available `ffmpeg` encoders and presets for faster future runs.
 - **Cache management**: Includes a button to clear the encoder cache if needed.

-> On first launch, building the encoder cache may take a minute or two.
+> On first launch, building the encoder cache may take a second.

 ## Prerequisites